-In order to form a continuous, closed flood protection system, one more segment of flood protection is required along the western perimeter of the airport boundary just east of Highway 101.
+In order to form a continuous, closed flood protection system, one more segment of flood protection is likely required along the western perimeter of the airport boundary just east of Highway 101.
 This could be addressed as part of a future South San Francisco and Millbrae shoreline protection project, or by the Airport as an additional Reach 16.
-While the Airport has prepared a conceptual design, these segments are not included in this project.
+While the Airport has prepared a conceptual design of a flood protection system along the western perimeter, this segment is not included in this project.